ccera-astro/DAQ/README.md

 The mode is specified with the `run_mode` parameter.
-The choice of mode determines the default values of other run time parameters, such as `f_center, fft_size, samp_rate, decimation_factor`, etc.    These defaults, can be overridden by specifying them explicitly at run time.
+The choice of mode determines the default values of other run time parameters, such as `f_center, fft_size, samp_rate, decimation_factor`, etc.    These defaults can be overridden by specifying them explicitly at run time.

 ### Other runDAQ.py parameters